 The Texas panhandle was the beginning of the full-on west and as we crossed into New Mexico, you could tell that we were in for the hot, dry, and expansive part of the trip, 374 miles of it, in fact.
 It wasn’t flat, but with very few, short trees to break the monotony, it was hard to tell.
 We did cross the Continental Divide in New Mexico.
 There was a sign with the elevation clearly marked at 7,275 feet, but the view was a bit underwhelming.
 I lived in the Land of Enchantment for a year, and the landscape always reminded me of a toy train setting with its stubby bushes and brown earth.
 At first, it seems like there’s not much to look at, but I found that New Mexico is one of my favorite states.
 It is beautiful.
 I’m just not sure you can get it all from only traveling on the interstate.

 Albuquerque is one of our favorite cities in the U.S.A.
 It’s cowboy charm added to the best Mexican food this side of the border has Jim and I checking it out as a place to retire.
 This time around, though, we wanted to visit the Old Town and enjoy the shops, some old adobe buildings and homes, and some great food.
 Many of the places I used to frequent are long closed, but the cuisine of New Mexico remains number one for me.
-I needed some Green and Christmas chile sauce…stat!
+I needed some green and red Christmas chile sauce…stat!

 Where we stayed: Hotel Chaco